City & Shore magazine has won 20 awards in recent state, regional and national competitions.

 Finally, Gauert won third place for Humor in the National Society of Newspaper Columnists competition.
 The judging panel at this year’s event in Buffalo, N.Y., included Clarence Page, Rochelle Riley, Elly Lonon, Leighann Lord and Patricia Newberry.
 “I love the subtlety and heart of Mark’s delivery,” the judge in this category said.

-PHOTO: City & Shore Editor Mark Gauert and Washington Post columnist Kathleen Parker, featured speaker at this year’s National Society of Newspaper Columnists awards in New York.
+PHOTO: City & Shore Editor Mark Gauert and Washington Post columnist Kathleen Parker, featured speaker at this year’s National Society of Newspaper Columnists awards in Buffalo, N.Y.

 (Photo by Cynthia Ballard Borris)